-How to be a good companion to someone with cancer
+How to help someone with cancer as a companion

 There are many meaningful ways our community is using companiions for a little help, support and companionship.
 As a companion, you can make a real and positive difference to the lives of people living with cancer, which according to Macmillan is 3 million in the UK alone.

 We asked Perci Health Professionals, psychologist Dr Lucy Davidson and cancer coach Claire Taylor, to create a guide to being the best companion you can be to someone living with cancer.
 Put into action, these points could improve their day-to-day and, cumulatively, your friendship.

 Even with the best intentions, what people say vs what someone with cancer hears and interprets can vary greatly.

 How to support someone with cancer as their companion